rynmurdock/rynmurdock.github.io/_pages/about.md

 * Adapt ML models for creative uses.

 I'm also interested in & have worked in areas of Art, Psychology, Linguistics, Visual Search, & Materials Informatics.

-Formerly affiliated with the University of Utah, my Patreon, & Adobe.

 Feel free to read a slice of my thoughts in the Blog Posts section above -- it's sparse right now, but follow with RSS or on Twitter if you'd like :)
 I'm also planning on updating my Portfolio for art in the next while.